wadle/python-kubernetes-docker/README.md

 # python-kubernetes-docker
-Demo app with docker file and deploy this in kubernetes env
+Demo app with docker file and deploy on kubernetes env